serolfbar/rusty-notes/README.md

 ## TODO's
 -   Add tests.
 -   Refactor code.
--   Change the notes file location.
+-   Change the notes file location, maybe put it in google docs/ dropbox.
 -   Add dates to the notes.